top of page

 But what if you're shopping more than you should be?
 If this sounds like you or someone you know, then read on.

 Sometimes, buying things can be a solution to a problem.
-Perhaps you are feeling bored, stressed or unmotivated and the prospect of going shopping provides an easy way out.
-You may find that spending money helps you cope with negative feelings in the short term, but in the long run it can create more problems than it solves.
+Perhaps you are feeling bored, stressed or unmotivated, and the prospect of going shopping provides an easy way out.
+You may find that spending money helps you cope with negative feelings in the short term, but in the long run, it can create more problems than it solves.

 Shopaholism is a type of addiction where you experience withdrawal symptoms when trying to stop buying things (such as depression), and continue buying even though this causes problems in your life (such as debt).
 Shopaholics often behave like high-functioning alcoholics because there is no physical hangover from shopping – just financial hangovers!